brandur/sorg/content/articles/idempotency-keys.md

 remember that even foreign calls within your own infrastructure count!
-It's tempting to treat emitting records to Kafka as part of atomic operations because they have such a high success rate that they feels like they are.
+It's tempting to treat emitting records to Kafka as part of atomic operations because they have such a high success rate that they feel like they are.
 They're not, and should be treated like any other fallible foreign state mutation.

 ## Atomic phases (#atomic-phases)